marcjulianschwarz/obsidian-vault-blog/Posts/textgenmarkov.md

 Now, we are ready to sample words from the transition matrix.
 As we saw above, we need a *current* state to begin generating more states.
 A more sophisticated way than having a fixed first state is to provide an **initial distribution** that contains probabilities for each word to come first.

 The initial distribution is a vector of length `len(states)`.
 With it we can force certain words to be more likely to start the Markov chain.
 In an extreme case we might want the generated text to start with a certain word (e.g.: *"The"*).
-So we look for the index of *"The"* in our states and set that index to 1 in the initial distribution vector and all other indices to 0.
+We look for the index of *"The"* in our states and set that index to 1 in the initial distribution vector and all other indices to 0.

 ```python
 initial_distribution = np.zeroes((len(states))
 initial_distribution[states.index("The")] = 1
 ```

-We could also use a list of possible sentence beginnings, all of which should all start a sentence with equal probability.
+We could also use a list of possible sentence beginnings, which should all start a sentence with equal probability.

 ```python
 initial_distribution = np.zeroes((len(states))